algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 <br>

 Now that he knows the principal features of the page, he will enter a postal address in the right place because it's indicated with a placeholder with what he has to write.

 <br>

-When the user writes the wrong address or one with an error, the sentence "Are you sure you write an existing address?" will appear under the input.
+When the user writes the wrong address, an incomplete address or one with an error, the sentence "Are you sure you write an existing address?" will appear under the input.

 <br>